Bruswei/git-workshop-24/pages/1-git-folder.md

 ### Lets verify our git repository

-Lets verify if this works as intended, run `git status`.
+Lets check if this works as intended, run `git status`.

 If you see `fatal: not a git repository (or any of the parent directories): .git`, don't worry.
 Lets see what's the problem here.